jaytimm/textpress/README.md

 # nlpx

-A lightweight, versatile NLP companion in R. The package integrates easily with common R tools and provides essential features like text processing and corpus search, as well as a functionality for building text embeddings via OpenAI.
-Ideal for users who need a basic, unobtrusive NLP tool in R.
+> A lightweight, versatile NLP companion in R. The package integrates
+> easily with common R tools and provides basic features for text
+> processing and corpus search, as well as functionality for building
+> text embeddings via OpenAI.

+> Ideal for users who need a basic, unobtrusive NLP tool in R.

 ## Installation